Protestantism in the Philippines: The Comity Agreement (1898–1941)

 Manila was open to all denominations and mission agencies.
 The Seventh-day Adventist Church and the Episcopal Church in the Philippines did not join because they wanted to go to all parts of the archipelago.
 American Protestant Missions (APM) emphasized institutional ministry and medical missions in their evangelistic and missions endeavors.

 For a short time the comity agreement worked well, until the situation grew more intricate and splits occurred.
 The Methodists split in 1909 when Nicolas Zamora founded the Iglesia Evangelica Metodista en las Islas Filipinas (IEMELIF).
 This shattered the agreement.
 Thus, the IEMELIF became the first indigenous evangelical denomination, an all-Filipino-supported church at that time, with Methodist Ilocanos from Northern Luzon moved into the areas of the United Church of Christ in the Philippines in Mindanao.
-Baptist Ilonggos migrated from Iloilo to Central Cotabato, traditionally Christian and Missionary Alliance territory.
+Baptist Ilonggos migrated from Iloilo to central Cotabato, traditionally Christian and Missionary Alliance territory.
 As this kind of movement increased, the sharp boundaries between the different comity areas became obscured.

 Divisions came with growth and expansion, and personality clashes, racial tensions, the dynamics of nationalism, cultural differences, power struggles and other non-theological factors contributed to the schisms.
 In the 1920s the fundamentalist-modernist controversy in the United States affected the Philippines, causing further division.
-By 1921, some nineteen independent denominations were registered with the Security and Exchange Commission (SEC) and important splits occurred among the Methodists, Baptists, Presbyterians and Disciples of Christ.
+By 1921, some nineteen independent denominations were registered with the Securities and Exchange Commission (SEC) and important splits occurred among the Methodists, Baptists, Presbyterians and Disciples of Christ.
 Several small denominations, some of them entirely under national leadership, emerged.

 Unity of the churches was still a goal.
 In 1929, the United Brethren, Presbyterian and Congregational Churches formed the United Evangelical Church in the Philippines.
 In 1932, six of the smaller indigenous denominations of Presbyterian and Methodist backgrounds formed the Iglesia Evangelica Unida de Cristo, or now more commonly known as the Unida Christian Church.
 The assembly of these indigenous denominations was called by Don Toribio Teodoro, owner of the Ang Tibay shoes.
 The National Christian Council was founded in 1929 as a successor of the Evangelical Union.
 This was followed in 1938 by the organization of the Philippine Federation of Evangelical Churches.
 With the coming of World War II and the Japanese occupation of the Philippines, the United Evangelical Church underwent severe trying circumstances when the mission agencies were completely cut off from the United States.
 American missionaries were incarcerated and mission funds were unexpectedly discontinued.